16 Super-Easy Ways to Reduce Your AC Costs

 Apart from the bonfires, barbecues, festivals, and whatnot, the familiar cold & conditioned air during the summer months is an absolute must!
 It is that one thing that makes our days that much more comfortable.
 But as with all good things, there comes a downside.
 Continuous air conditioning usage contributes significantly to the monthly household electricity bills.
 According to a US Energy Information Administration (EIA) publication, air conditioning accounts for about 17% of home electricity expenditures, with the figure rising to 27% for humid regions.
 It is very important to monitor your air conditioner cost at the start of the season.

-Clearly, no one wants to spend $500+ monthly on air conditioning.
+No one wants to spend $500+ monthly on air conditioning.
 It is in our best interests to reduce air conditioner electricity costs to a minimum without sacrificing comfort and convenience.
 Seems hard?
-We’ll make it a piece of cake with 15 super easy ways!
+We’ll make it a piece of cake with 16 super easy ways!

 Reducing air conditioning bills doesn’t only help save monthly costs but also reduces harmful greenhouse emissions.
 With global warming reaching its peak, it’s about time we all adopt an eco-friendlier lifestyle.